‘General Hospital’ Spoilers Hint That Michael & Sasha May Not Survive The Wiley Reveal

 Michael and Sasha have been going strong on ABC’s General Hospital.
-They are currently standing together against Michael’s ex, Nelle Benson, as she has been busy taunting both of them with ominous words.
+They are currently standing together against Michael’s ex, Nelle Benson, as she has been busy taunting both of them.
 As GH fans know by now, the big baby swap reveal is happening this week.
 Michael is about to find out that Wiley is his son Jonah, and that Brad and Nelle had been keeping it a secret for a year and a half now.
-This big secret may have big repercussions on relationships soon — and Michael and Sasha’s could be one of them.
+This revelation may soon have major repercussions on relationships — and Michael and Sasha’s could be one of them.

-According to SheKnows Soaps, Sasha will be making a decision on doing what is the best thing for herself.
+According to SheKnows Soaps, Sasha will be making a decision on what is the best thing for herself.
 While there are no other details involved, this sounds like she will be forced to look at the big picture when to comes to her relationship with Michael.
-This General Hospital spoiler is expected to happen the last week of February, so that means it is likely after the reveal that Wiley is really Michael’s son.
+This General Hospital spoiler is expected to happen the last week of February, so that means it is likely to occur after the reveal that Wiley is really Michael’s son.

-The week of February 17 begins the big event that fans have been waiting for.
+The week of February 17 brings the big event that fans have been waiting for.
 Michael is about to find out that his son didn’t die after all, which also means that poor Willow will be heartbroken when she learns that her baby died shortly after birth.
 It is expected to be an emotional time for everyone, but viewers have been ready for this moment for a while now.

 Michael is proud of everything Sasha's accomplished with Deception 2.0, West Coast.
 Now, if only they could get rid of Nelle for good.